robertoooo/Cheat_Sheet/React/03_01_State_Manipulation.md

-# Two examples, one using the class-based and the other using the use-state-hook state manipulation.
+# Two examples, one using the class-based and the other using the functional-components (use-state-hook) state manipulation.

 ## Class-based state manipulation
 ```js